5 Best Password Managers for Linux in 2024: Safe + Intuitive

 • Vault auditing.

 I really like RoboForm’s bookmark storage, too — it’s a simple way to save your bookmarks across every device that has RoboForm installed.
-This is a great time saver if you use different browsers across your different devices, and RoboForm is one of very few password managers to offer it.
+This is a great time saver if you use different browsers across your different devices, dual-boot Linux and Windows, or simply have a lot of devices.

 RoboForm’s Security Center alerts you to weak, compromised, and reused passwords.
 However, while RoboForm can identify a password that has been compromised, it doesn’t provide you with any details about the breach.

 RoboForm Premium is an excellent value — providing all of RoboForm’s features for only $0.99 / month.
-RoboForm Family provides all these features across 5 user accounts for $19.05 / year.
-There’s also a free plan that provides password strength auditing and secure bookmarks storage, but it’s limited to one device only.
+RoboForm Family provides all these features across 5 user accounts for $1.59 / month.
+There’s also a free plan that provides password strength auditing and secure bookmarks storage, but it’s limited to 1 device.

 Save 60% on RoboForm today!